2.10 VS Code

 vscode-R is the R Extension for Visual Studio Code.
 The extension is mainly focused on providing language service based on static code analysis and user interactivity between VS Code and R sessions.

 You can run R in VS Code.
-Simply open the folder containing your R scripts in VS Code, and then open the command palette (Ctrl+Shift+P) and type “R: Create R terminal”.
+Simply open the folder containing your R scripts in VS Code, and then open the command palette (Cmd+Shift+P) and type “R: Create R terminal”.
 This will start an R session in the terminal.

 • By default, this will close the currently open folder.